Elasticsearch Management#

 Check as well the number of replicas in the template to ensure future indices do not have the wrong number_of_replicas setting:

-If number_of_replicas > 0 then modify squirro_v9.json and use the following template:
+If number_of_replicas > 0 then modify the template (see above).

 Retry Failed Allocation#